MuhammadazizEsonboyev/MuhammadazizEsonboyev/README.md

 I am a Developer Advocate, Software Engineer, and Community Builder.

 - 🌱  I’m currently working on becoming an active open source contributor (and eventually a maintainer)!
-- 💬 Ask me about GitHub, open source, community building, React.js, and AWS.
+- 💬 Ask me about GitHub, open source, community building, React.js and Html Css.
-- 😄 Pronouns: she/her/hers
+- 😄 Pronouns: He/his
-- ⚡ Fun fact: I've been in the same room as Michelle Obama!
+- ⚡ Fun fact: I sold water on the street!

 ---